 Several of ‘Anne with an E”s outdoor scenes were in fact filmed in Prince Edward Island, the location that served as the central inspiration to Montgomery’s children’s classic.
 The Island attracts fans from all over the world and has become a literary landmark in its own right.
 Interestingly, it is actually owned by Montgomery’s cousins, the MacNeil family, and she drew inspiration from the spaces there from her own experiences of spending her summers there.

-But due to logistical difficulties, a major chunk of the series was filmed in Ontario instead.
+However, due to logistical difficulties, a major chunk of the series was filmed in Ontario instead.
 This was primarily because it was cost-wise impractical to bring their cast and crew of over 200 people as well as the filming equipments to the island.
 Peter Edward Island also lacked the amount of space that was required for production.
 Despite this, shooting at the island that inspired the original Green Gables was essential for the show’s realism and authenticity.
-In an interview with CBC, Walley Beckett spoke of Amybeth McNulty instantly fell in love with the Island on her visit, and how it was important for the cast and crew to connect to the location:
+In an interview with CBC, Walley Beckett spoke of Amybeth McNulty instantly falling in love with the Island on her visit and how it was important for the cast and crew to connect to the location:

 “It was really wonderful to be able to feed the Island into the souls of our actors and our key crew so that we could bring that knowledge to the production every day here in Ontario.”